-Help for the upfront cost of study for eligible higher education students.
+Support for the upfront cost of study for higher education students.

-To be eligible for the Student Start-up Scholarship after 1 January 2016, you must:
+To get the last Student Start-up Scholarship you must:

-- have previously received a Student Start-up Scholarship or Commonwealth Education Costs Scholarship
+- have already received a Student Start-up Scholarship or Commonwealth Education Costs Scholarship

-- continue to undertake full time study 35 days after qualifying for the scholarship
+- remain in full time study 35 days after qualifying for the scholarship

-If you meet the above criteria but have had a break in your payment or a new student, then you can apply for the Student Start-up Loan.
+If you can’t get the scholarship because you’ve had a break in your payment, you may be eligible for the Student Start-up Loan.